Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Equidistribution of the von Mangoldt and Liouville functions

-We now replace the contour of integration with a contour $C$, which we proceed to define, and which is based on the Hooley--Huxley contour from Ramachandra’s paper~\cite{rama}.
+We now replace the integral over $[u-iT,u+iT]$ with an integral over a polygonal contour $C$, which we proceed to define, and which is based on the Hooley--Huxley contour from Ramachandra’s paper~\cite{rama}.
 The contour $C$ consists of vertical lines